CIntellifusion/CIntellifusion.github.io/README.md

-- Hi, I’m Haoyu Wu
+# Haoyu Wu
-- I am a student of the school of foriegn language in RUC.
-But I am not interested in it at all.
+I am currently a second-year undergraduate from the school of foriegn language in RUC But I am not interested in it at all.

-- I am searching my interest in the field of computer science.
+I am searching my interest in the field of computer science.
 I am excited about every single advance made in CS.
-- More specifically, I am curious about AI and relative fields.
+More specifically, I am curious about AI and relative fields.
 I already know a bit on transfomers,  bert , diffusion and contrastive learning.
-- For now, I am looking forward to learn something about High performance calculations， Heterogeneous programming etc.
+For now, I am looking forward to learn something about High performance calculations， Heterogeneous programming etc.

-- 📫 How to reach me wuhaoyu556@ruc.edu.cn
+Email: wuhaoyu556@ruc.edu.cn

 ![Visitor Count](https://profile-counter.glitch.me/CIntellifusion/count.svg)